DavidDeBels/NotionClient/README.md

 ## Introduction

 NotionClient is a native iOS & macOS SDK for [Notion's official API](https://developers.notion.com/).
-NotionClient wraps all API responses and JSON objects in native Foundation objects.
-The same Foundation objects can be used to send to the API so it never necessary to deal with Notion's complex JSON structure
+NotionClient converts all API JSON objects to native Foundation objects.
+API responses are automatically converted to Foundation objects making it a lot easier to read the data coming from Notion.
+Those same Foundation objects can then be modified and sent back to the API to update the objects.
+Several objects also have convenience initializers for the most common use cases, e.g. setting a text property with just 1 string in 1 color.

+This way, there is never any need to deal with Notion's complex JSON structure directly.

 ## Requirements

-- Xcode 11+
-- iOS 10 or above
+- iOS 11 or above
-- Swift 4.2 or above (when using Swift)

 ## Installation